San Jose, Nueva Ecija: American era

-When the revolution broke out and upon the surrender of the Spaniards in 1898, a revolutionary government was set up in San Jose.
-The town remained as such until the establishment of a civil government under the Americans in 1901.
+When the Revolution broke out and upon the surrender of the Spanish forces in 1898, a revolutionary government was set up in San Jose.
+The town remained as such until the establishment of local government under the Americans in 1901.

-San Jose, under the American Regime, became a progressive town.
-Its inhabitants enjoyed more rights and privileges- political, economic, intellectual and religious than before.
-This was due to the establishment of various schools, churches, public buildings and the construction of roads and bridges, which made possible the fast progress of the town.
+San Jose under the American Regime became a progressive town.
+Its inhabitants enjoyed more political, economic, intellectual and religious rights than before.
+This was due to the establishment of various schools, churches, public buildings and the construction of roads and bridges, which hastened the progress of the town.

-From 1898 to 1900, a military government under the American Regime was established.
-Jose Cardenas was appointed Capitan Municipal.
-During his term, the appointment of town officials, town planning, and the opening of new settlements were among his achievements.
+From 1898 to 1900, the Philippines was placed under an American military government.
+In this period, José Cardenas was appointed Capitán Municipal and under him, the town saw the appointment of new officials, planning, and the establishment of new subsidiary settlements.

-The second appointed Capitan Municipal during the military government (1900–1901) was Celestino Javalde who continued the opening of new settlements and the construction of roads in the poblacion.
+The second Capitán Municipal under the American military government (1900–1901) was Celestino Javalde, who continued the plotting of new settlements and construction of roads in the población.

-When the civil government under the American Regime was established, Cornelio Ramos was appointed Capitan Municipal.
-He continued the construction of roads in the poblacion and he also took a hand in the construction of irrigation canals leading to the different barrios of San Jose.
+When United States replaced military rule with the civilian Insular Government, Cornelio Ramos was appointed Capitán Municipal.
+He continued the roadworks in the población and aided the construction of irrigation canals leading to the different barrios of San Jose.

-In 1904, the Filipinos were given more rights and freedom in choosing the right man to take the reins of the government.
-An election was held.
-The first elected Municipal President was Crisanto Sanchez (1904–1906).
-Among his achievements were the construction of roads, the naming of the streets in the poblacion and the appointments of municipal officials.
+In 1904, Filipinos were given more rights and freedom in choosing government officials, with an election held.
+The first to be electer Municipal President in place of a Capitán Municipal was Crisanto Sánchez (1904–1906).
+He continued road construction projects, named streets in the población, and appointed lower municipal officials.

-Again, (1906–1908) Celestino Javalde was elected Municipal President.
-With the help of his vice-president and other municipal officials, he stressed land reforms, which paved the way for equal distribution of lands.
+Celestino Javalde returned to govern the town as an elected Municipal President, serving from 1906 to 1908.
+With the help of his vice-president and other municipal officials, he focused on land reform, which paved the way for equal distribution of property.

-The President-elect of 1908–1910, Valerio Escobar concentrated on the construction of roads from Sibut to San Agustin.
+The Municipal President-elect of 1908–1910, Valerio Escobar concentrated on the construction of roads from Sibut to San Agustin.
 He also founded the barrios of Santa Barbara and Kapisungan (now Bagong Sikat).

-Desiderio De Guzman was elected in 1910 and served up to 1912.
-He had many achievements but among all these, he paid more attention to the improvements of records in the Poblacion.
+Desiderio de Guzmán was elected in 1910 and served till 1912.
+He had many achievements but among all these, he paid more attention to the improvements of records in the población.

-During the incumbency of Municipal President Agapito Kurameng, (1912–1916), he initiated the construction of a concrete elementary school building (Gabaldon building) which now comprised one of the central school buildings of the San Jose West Elementary School.
+Under Municipal President Agapito Kurameng, (1912–1916), he initiated the construction of a concrete elementary school building (Gabaldon building) which now comprises one of the central buildings of San Jose West Elementary School.
 The improvement of roads, and expropriation of lots for the Municipal Hall and the Public Market were among his other achievements.